danisc23/padel-tavernes/README.md

 Honestly, this is a project that I did in a couple of hours just to entertain myself and to not forget about python since is my main language but I'm not using it these months.
 But if you want to contribute, feel free to do it.
 Just fork the repository, make your changes and submit a pull request.

-Maybe would be interesting to extract some other information like statistics about wich courts are more used, sport is played the most, etc.
+Maybe would be interesting to extract some other information like statistics about wich courts are more used, sport is played the most, etc. (Done)
-Or would be interesting to see all the available courts for the different websites like [Playtomic](https://www.playtomic.io/), maybe even create a web that implements this api.
+Or would be interesting to see all the available courts for the different websites like [Playtomic](https://www.playtomic.io/).
+(Also Done 🤭)
+Would be super cool to create a web that implements this api.
+Also there are *modern* alternatives to [Webs de padel](https://www.websdepadel.com/) like [Matchpoint By Matchi](https://tpcmatchpoint.com/) that could be interesting to scrape and show in the same place.

-Also take in mind that the website is quite old and padel clubs are moving to other platform so this project could be deprecated soon.
+Take in mind that the [Webs de padel](https://www.websdepadel.com/) platform is quite old and padel clubs are moving to other platform so this project could be deprecated soon.

+### TODO
+- [x] Scrape websites from [Webs de padel](https://www.websdepadel.com/) platform.
+- [ ] Create and updatable db to easily increase the number of clubs (currently is hardcoded).
+- [ ] Improve the way filters are defined (currently is hardcoded, each club has different sports).
+- [ ] To improve Swagger documentation would be nice to use models and arguments definitions in the good way.
+- [ ] Add the capability to filter by geolocation (I should even force this since the amount of clubs is increasing and I don't want to DDOS the websites).
+- [ ] Cache the results to avoid scraping the websites every time (At least for half an hour, same reason as before).
+- [ ] Parallelize the scraping to make it faster.
+- [ ] Create a web that implements this api.